Crushro/Algorithm/README.md

 # Algorithm
-This package is for Algorithm Design and Analysis Study.
+This package is for "Algorithm Design and Analysis" Study using C/C++ language.